turingschool/backend-curriculum-site/module1/projects/credit_check.markdown

 ## Assignment

-Fork [this](https://github.com/turingschool-examples/credit_check) repository, and write a program that implements the Luhn algorithm to validate a credit card number.
+Fork [this](https://github.com/turingschool-examples/credit_check) repository, clone your new repository, and write a program that implements the Luhn algorithm to validate a credit card number.

 Start with this template and save it as `credit_check.rb` in your `lib` directory: